Stealthpwn/CTF-Challenges-/README.md

 ## Setup Instructions

-1. Download the VM file from this repository.
+1. Download the VM file from the google drive link: https://drive.google.com/drive/folders/12_RgEWiy4B2VuIe7EtkR07QvTBBaAIEd?usp=sharing
 2. Import the VM into [VirtualBox](https://www.virtualbox.org/) or [VMware](https://www.vmware.com/).
 3. Start the VM and follow the instructions on the screen.